 |Nikon D610 (⇒ lft | rgt)||optical||YES||3.2||921||fixed||no||4000||6.0||12||no|

 |Sony A7 (⇒ lft | rgt)||2400||no||3.0||1230||tilting||no||8000||5.0||no||no|

 Both the A7R and the RX1 have been discontinued, but can regularly be found used on ebay.
 The RX1 was replaced by the Sony RX1R, while the A7R was followed by the Sony A7R II.

-So how do things add up?
+So what conclusions can be drawn?
 Is there a clear favorite between the Sony A7R and the Sony A7R?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (36.2 vs 24MP) with a 23% higher linear resolution.